 IU Secure is the wireless network for students, faculty, and staff to access on all campuses.
 IU Secure uses WPA2 Enterprise (Wi-Fi Protected Access) for authentication and encryption.
 When you try to connect to IU Secure for the first time, you may be prompted to accept a new security certificate.
 Verify that the certificate is signed by "Thawte Primary Root CA", and click OK or Connect.

-Once you have your hire paperwork complete, you'll want to get an IUPUI Crimson Card.
-It’s our version of a university ID system and can be used on campus and off.
-You can put money on your card and use it at the campus center or off campus restaurants, sometimes with a discount.
-If that doesn't interest you, you will need to have one for most printing needs while you are here.
-You can find out all you need about location, cost and details here: https://crimsoncard.iu.edu/
+Once you have your hire paperwork completed, you'll want to get a CrimsonCard, which is the university ID card.
+You can put money on your card and use it at the Campus Center or at certain off-campus restaurants, sometimes with a discount.
+If that doesn't interest you, you will need to have one for most printing needs and for secure entry into some campus buildings.

 Parking can sometimes be tricky.
 You will need to get the lowdown from your department before you show up.
-Some departments pay for parking for their Associate faculty, some do not.
-If you are full-time, you can count on paying.
-Enrollments run from July 1st to June 30th, but you can obtain a parking permit at any time.
+Some departments pay for parking for their associate faculty, and some do not.
+If you are full-time faculty, you can count on paying.
+Enrollments run from July 1 to June 30 annually, but you can obtain a parking permit at any time.

 You have many options for parking, so be sure to learn about all of your choices before committing.
 Ask other faculty in your department about their preferences because they may be able to help you find an area convenient to your classrooms.
 More information about parking is available from Parking and Transportation Services.

 You will look to this office for guidance on information security and policy, enterprise risk, travel safety, and facilities, as well as public safety and the campus police.
 One of the services you will most definitely want to sign up for is IU Notify, which allows you to be notified of any emergencies on campus.
 You can also choose how you receive notifications—your office, home, or mobile phones.